stellar/stellar-core/docs/software/admin.md

 If you don't include a `NODE_SEED` or set `NODE_IS_VALIDATOR=true`, you will still watch SCP and see all the data in the network but will not send validation messages.

-If you run more than one node, set the `HOME_DOMAIN` common to those nodes.
+NB: if you run more than one node, set the `HOME_DOMAIN` common to those nodes using the `NODE_HOME_DOMAIN` property.
 Doing so will allow your nodes to be grouped correctly during [quorum set generation](#home-domains-array).

 If you want other validators to add your node to their quorum sets, you should also share your public key (GDMTUTQ... ) by publishing a stellar.toml file on your homedomain following specs laid out in [SEP-20](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0020.md).